Rani ki Vav: History

-Rani ki vav has been declared a Monument of National Importance and protected by the ASI.
-It was added to the list of UNESCO's World Heritage Sites on 22 June 2014.
+Rani ki Vav has been declared a Monument of National Importance and protected by the ASI.
+It was added to the list of UNESCO World Heritage Sites in India on 22 June 2014.
 It was named India's "Cleanest Iconic Place" at the 2016 Indian Sanitation Conference.

 Architecture

-Rani ki vav is considered as the finest and one of the largest example of stepwell architecture in Gujarat.
-It was built at the height of craftsmens’ ability in stepwell construction and the Maru-Gurjara architecture style, reflecting mastery of this complex technique and beauty of detail and proportions.
+Rani ki vav is considered to be one of the finest and largest examples of stepwell architecture in Gujarat.
+It was built at the height of craftsmens’ ability in stepwell construction and the Maru-Gurjara architecture style, reflecting mastery of this complex technique and a beauty of detail and proportions.
 The architecture and sculptures are similar to the Vimalavasahi temple on Mount Abu and Sun temple at Modhera.

 It is classified as a Nanda-type stepwell.
 It measures approximately 65 m long, 20 m wide and 28 m deep.
 The fourth level is the deepest and leads into a rectangular tank 9.5 m by 9.4 m, at a depth of 23 m.
-The entrance is located in the east while the well is located at the westernmost end and consists of a shaft 10 m in diameter and 30 m deep.
-The stepwell is divided into seven levels of stairs which lead down to deep circular well.
-A stepped corridor is compartmentalized at regular intervals with pillared multistory pavilions.
-The walls, pillars, columns, brackets and beams are ornamented with carvings and scroll work.
-The niches in the side walls are ornamented with beautiful and delicate figures and sculptures.
+The entrance is located in the east, while the well is located at the westernmost end and consists of a shaft 10 m in diameter and 30 m deep.
+The stepwell is divided into seven levels of stairs, which lead down to a deep, circular well.
+A stepped corridor is compartmentalized at regular intervals with pillared, multistorey pavilions.
+The walls, pillars, columns, brackets and beams are ornamented with carvings and scrollwork.
+The niches in the side walls are ornamented with delicate figures and sculptures.
 There are 212 pillars in the stepwell.

 Sculptures

-There are more than 500 principal sculptures and over a thousand minor ones often referencing literary works in combination with religious, symbolic and secular imagery.
-The ornamentation of stepwell depicts the entire universe inhabited by gods and goddesses; celestial beings; men and women; monks, priests and laity; animals, fishes and birds including seen and unseen ones; as well as plants and trees.
+There are more than 500 principal sculptures and over a thousand minor ones, often referencing literary works in combination with religious, symbolic and secular imagery.
+The ornamentation of the stepwell depicts the entire universe inhabited by gods and goddesses, celestial beings, men and women, monks, priests and laity; animals, fish and birds including seen and unseen ones, as well as plants and trees.